monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

 tags:
 ---

-Together with [Kadena](http://kadena.io/), [Monic](https://www.monic.co/) has developed new a static analysis tool for the [Pact](https://github.com/kadena-io/pact) smart contract language that we're calling the "property checker".
+Together with [Kadena](http://kadena.io/), [Monic](https://www.monic.co/) has developed new a static analysis tool for the [Pact](https://github.com/kadena-io/pact) smart contract language that we're calling the *property checker*.
 In this post we'll talk about the purpose of our tool, what it can do today, and what we have planned for the future.

 ## Pact: some background